 Key Rollover

-The DNSSEC Root rolled over its Key Signing Key (KSK) on 11 October 2018 for the first time since the establishment of the Deliberately Unvalidatable Root Zone (DURZ) key.
+The DNSSEC key signing key (KSK) for the root zone rolled over on 11 October 2018 for the first time since the establishment of the Deliberately Unvalidatable Root Zone (DURZ) key.
 During the rollover process, there was much debate and many calls for analyses of the details of the roll.
-One result of the SSR2 Review Team’s analysis was the understanding that properly functioning exception-legs in the procedure are necessary for a secure and successful key rollover.
+One result of the SSR2 Review Team’s analysis was the understanding that properly functioning exception legs in the procedure are necessary for a secure and successful key rollover.
 ICANN org delayed the rollover for a year while the organization took measurements to allay concerns.
 Discussions within the ICANN community have already begun about the timing and procedure for future rollovers, including the consideration of potential new complexities, e.g., algorithm rollovers.
 ICANN org subsequently held an open call for comments on the process for the next scheduled KSK rollover process.

-Due to the criticality of security protections that are (and will be) derived from the DNSSEC-signed Root Zone, formally verifiable process analyses are critical to ensuring the security, stability, and resilience of the process by which DNSSEC protections are maintained during Root Zone Key Signing Key (Root KSK) during key rollovers.
+Due to the criticality of security protections that are (and will be) derived from the DNSSEC-signed root zone, formally verifiable process analyses are critical to ensuring the security, stability, and resilience of the process by which DNSSEC protections are maintained during root zone KSK key rollovers.
 Formal process modeling employs a methodology and/or programming environment to specify each task in a process, evaluate its execution (success, fail, other, etc.), and specify the follow-on actions under different results.
 Process-specifications like this have shown utility in complex inter-human processes that include election security, medical process safety, and more.
 In these cases, people’s tasks (in human-space) are complex and modeled in formal process-specification languages, and critical (and critical-to-life) choices and consequences are symbolically modeled and formally tracked.
 This modeling allows for quantitative prescriptions and predictions of what should be done and what can be expected to result from choices, exceptions, and successful executions.
-Compared to elections and medical processes, the DNS Root KSK rollover presents itself as a tractable venue whose security and correctness are globally critical.
+Compared to elections and medical processes, the DNS root zone KSK rollover presents itself as a tractable venue whose security and correctness are globally critical.

 SSR2 Recommendation 20: Formal Procedures for Key Rollovers

 20.1.
-ICANN org should establish a formal procedure, supported by a formal process modeling tool and language to specify the details of future key rollovers, including decision points, exception legs, the full control-flow, etc. Verification of the key rollover process should include posting the programmatic procedure (e.g., program, finite-state machine (FSM)) for public comment, and ICANN org should incorporate community feedback.
+ICANN org should establish a formal procedure, supported by a formal process modeling tool and language to specify the details of future key rollovers, including decision points, exception legs, the full control-flow, etc. Verification of the key rollover process should include posting the programmatic procedure (e.g., program, finite-state machine (FSM)) for Public Comment, and ICANN org should incorporate community feedback.
 The process should have empirically verifiable acceptance criteria at each stage, which should be fulfilled for the process to continue.
 This process should be reassessed at least as often as the rollover itself (i.e., the same periodicity) so that ICANN org can use the lessons learned to adjust the process.

 20.2.
-ICANN org should create a group of stakeholders involving relevant personnel (from ICANN org or the community) to periodically run table-top exercises that follow the Root KSK rollover process.
+ICANN org should create a group of stakeholders involving relevant personnel (from ICANN org or the community) to periodically run table-top exercises that follow the root KSK rollover process.

 This recommendation can be considered implemented when ICANN org develops formal process and verification that offers verification of the key rollover process after each key rollover, and when ICANN org begins to run regular tabletop exercises to test and familiarize participants with the key rollover process.

-This recommendation can be considered effective when the SSR of the process by which DNSSEC protections are maintained during Root zone Key Signing Key (Root KSK) during key rollovers are formally verifiable.
+This recommendation can be considered effective when the SSR of the process by which DNSSEC protections are maintained during root zone KSK key rollovers are formally verifiable.

 This recommendation must be completed in conjunction with each key rollover.